What is customer experience (CX)?

 Policies govern how you do business and how team members should act.
 For example, you could have a flexible, no-questions-asked return policy or more strict guidelines with fewer exceptions.
 Policies like these can impact CX positively or negatively.

-Who is responsible for managing the customer experience?
+Who manages the customer experience?

 Chief customer officer (CCO) | Drives a customer-centric focus across all groups in the organization.
-CCOs typically ensure that all customer communications are unified and consistent. |
+CCOs typically set strategy around improving customer retention, satisfaction, and advocacy. |

-Voice of Customer (VoC) manager | Analyzes data and customer feedback to uncover insights.
+Voice of Customer (VoC) manager | Collects and analyzes customer feedback to guide product, marketing, and service improvements.
 VoC managers help to boost CX efforts by helping the team make more informed decisions. |

 Try the customer journey map in Aha! software.
 Sign up for a free trial.

 For example, at Aha! we took a non-traditional approach to sales and customer support because we wanted to serve our customers in a totally different way.
 In fact, we do not have a sales team at all.
 Instead, customers work with our Customer Success team to demo, purchase, and get support for our software.
-The team is uniquely equipped to help our customers — we intentionally hire former product and project managers for these roles.
-That way our customers know that we deeply understand their problems and what is valuable to them.

-FAQs about customer experience
+FAQs about customer experience (CX)

-Net promoter score (NPS)
+Net promoter score

-Customer satisfaction score (CSAT)
+Customer satisfaction score

 Customer churn and retention